Topics we will cover in this article:

 Categories of Applications

-For desktop applications, testing should take into account the UI, business logic, database, reports, roles and rights, integrity, usability and data flow.
-For web applications, along with all these major areas; testers should give sufficient importance to performance, load and security of the application.
-So AUT is either desktop software or a website.
+For desktop applications, testing should take into account the UI, business logic, database, reports, roles and rights, integrity, usability, functionality, performance, security, hardware & software compatibility and data flow.

 Application Testing Methodologies

-This is a well-known and well discussed aspect; there are only 3 universally accepted methodologies;
+This is a well-known and well-discussed aspect that there are only 3 universally accepted testing methodologies:

 ii.
 EP (Equivalence Partitioning)